 What happens to the staff?

 The goal is to care for staff members well throughout this process.
-Staff would potentially have opportunities at Ward Northville, with the incoming church, or receive severance support.
+Staff would potentially have opportunities at Ward Northville or with the incoming church.

 Will I still be able to attend Ward Church?